 Sometimes a course of treatment will bring immediate results for one TMJ sufferer but have little impact on another.
 We work with you until our dentist finds a treatment that relieves your pain and addresses the cause of the issue, so we can reduce the chances it will return again.

 Contact a TMJ Specialist

-If you are looking for a TMJ dentist near Manalapan NJ, call our dental office at (732) 410-7101 to schedule your evaluation today!
+If you are looking for a TMJ dentist in Manalapan, NJ, call our dental office at (732) 410-7101 or reach out to us online to schedule your evaluation today!

-Specialized Dentistry of New Jersey (SDNJ) provides treatment for an unbalanced TMJ in Manalapan, NJ and surrounding areas.
+Specialized Dentistry of New Jersey (SDNJ) provides TMJ treatment in Monomouth County, NJ and surrounding areas.